-By 1920, the family was living at 277 West Street in Brooklyn.
+By 1920, the family was living at 277 West Street in Brooklyn (by 1940, this location no longer existed).
 Jack was now working as a foreman for the American Can Company in Brooklyn.
 Living with them was Mettie's sister Bertha, known to the family as Birdie, and her baby daughter, Ruth.
 Birdie's husband, Lawrence Hunter, was serving in the Navy.

 By 1930, they were living at 1574 East 51st Street in Brooklyn, a home that they owned and valued at $6000.
 Jack was still working as a foreman for the American Can Company, while 20-year-old John (also called Jack) was a clerk for the electric company.
 Bertha was 18, Gladys 16, Dorothy 14, and Florence 11.
 Bertha, who was called "Birdie" like her aunt, died on March 20, 1931 during a series of tuberculosis epidemics that would also kill her 17-year-old sister Dorothy two years later on June 30, 1933.

 Tuberculosis was responsible for claiming the young lives of Mettie's sisters, Minnie (1919) and Louisa (1920), her brother Charles (1926), and her daughters Birdie (1931) and Dorothy (1933).